 Explore the beautiful Icelandic winter in this 8-day Iceland winter package.
-Included in this itinerary are exciting guided tours, both to the very best highlights as well as the lesser known beauties of Iceland.
-During your stay in Iceland you will not only visit the three National Parks in Iceland but also venture on some exciting outdoor activities.
-At various stunning locations you will also have the chance to see the magic Northern Lights.
+Included in this itinerary are exciting guided tours, both to the very best highlights as well as the lesser-known beauties of Iceland.
+During your stay in Iceland, you will not only visit the three national parks in Iceland but also venture on some exciting outdoor activities.
+At various stunning locations, you will also have the chance to see the magic northern lights.

-If you arrive in the morning or around noon, we highly recommend to start your holidays with a guided walk in Reykjavik.
-On the tour you will not only get a first overview of the city itself but also receive useful tips about the best places to eat and where to spend your free time.
+If you arrive in the morning or around noon, we highly recommend starting your holidays with a guided walk in Reykjavik.
+On the tour, you will not only get a first overview of the city itself but also receive useful tips about the best places to eat and where to spend your free time.
 You should also visit the Northern Lights Center where you can learn more about the magic lights in the sky.
 Other interesting museums we recommend visiting are the National Museum of Iceland and the Whales of Iceland Exhibition.

-Today you will go on a two-day guided tour around the Snæfellsnes peninsula in the West of Iceland (minibus tour, maximum 18 people).
+Today you will go on a two-day guided tour around the Snæfellsnes peninsula in the west of Iceland (minibus tour, maximum 18 people).
 Snæfellsnes has been given the nickname “Iceland in Miniature” because many of the sights Iceland is famous for can be found in this area.
 Start the tour by visiting the Reykholt area to see the Hraunfossar waterfalls.
 They are actually a collection of small waterfalls coming out of a huge lava field.
 Close by you will then find another waterfall named Barnafoss.

 Hraunfossar simply translates to “lava waterfalls” but Barnafoss supposedly takes its name from two children who fell into the waterfall centuries ago (Icelandic folk mythology), and translates to “the waterfall of the children”.
 You will then continue to Snæfellsnes, passing the magnificent crater of Eldborg.
 Before reaching your accommodation, you will see Gerðuberg, an impressive wall of beautiful basalt columns forming geometric patterns in the cliffs.
-Stay for the night in a cozy accommodation in the country side, and if the weather allows, don’t forget to look for the Northern Lights in the evening sky.
+Stay for the night in a cozy accommodation in the countryside, and if the weather allows, don’t forget to look for the Northern Lights in the evening sky.

 After breakfast, your journey around the peninsula will continue.
 Your guide will make a stop at Hellnar, a little fishing village in the South coast of Snæfellsnes.
 There you will go on a short hike to explore the cliffs in the area.
-Because of the rich birdlife there, chances are that you will lay eyes on some sea birds.
+Because of the rich birdlife there, chances are that you will lay eyes on some seabirds.
 From Hellnar, you can also see the Snæfellsjökull glacier.

 One of the trip’s highlights will definitely be the exploration of a lava cave in the area.
 You will go on a journey 35 meters below the surface.
-During the tour you will reach two different sections of the cave by staircases.
+During the tour, you will reach two different sections of the cave by staircases.
 The lower section of the lava cave was hidden from the outside world for thousands of years.
 There you will experience total quietness and complete darkness when your guide and group switch off the headlights.

 Your next stop will be the black sand beaches of Djúpalónssandur and Dritvík.
 These beaches are stunning and extremely interesting places to see with unusual cliff formations and black pebbles stones.
 In the afternoon you will drive to the North side of the peninsula, stopping at the famous Mt.
 Kirkjufell, close to Grundarfjörður.
-The mountain is very photogenic and therefore a favorite among many photographers.
+The mountain is very photogenic and therefore a favourite among many photographers.
 A picturesque waterfall can also be found nearby.
 From Grundarfjörður you will pass the Berserkjahraun lava field and then start making your way back to the capital.
 Stay for the night in heart of Reykjavik.

 Today, you’ll be going on a minibus day tour, visiting all the popular locations of the Golden Circle.
 First off is the fascinating Þingvellir National Park, a UNESCO World Heritage Site.
 There you can walk in between tectonic plates.
 Later you will also see the fountain geyser Strokkur, which erupts every 4 to 8 minutes.
-Last but not least you will also visit Gullfoss, the so called “golden waterfall”.
+Last but not least you will also visit Gullfoss, the so-called “golden waterfall”.
 The waterfall is often partly covered in ice during winter time.